vkuncha1/ML_YOLO_Final_Project/README.md

 ## How to run ?

+Download YOLO.ipynb file and use google collab or Jupyter notebook for execution of code.

 In Paper Authors trained the model for 1 week.

 In our implementation, we ran our model from 40-100 epochs estimated time is 3 hrs, (Use GPU for faster execution)